 Management is required to make estimates, judgments and assumptions that affect the application of policies and reported amounts of assets, liabilities, income and expenses.
-Management reviews these judgments, estimates and assumptions on an ongoing basis, including those related to the determination of cash generating units, depreciation, depletion and amortization, asset retirement obligations, fair values of financial instruments, recoverability of assets, income taxes, and share-based payments.
+Management reviews these judgments, estimates and assumptions on an ongoing basis, including those related to the determination of cash generating units ("CGU"), depreciation, depletion and amortization, asset retirement obligations and accretion, recoverability of assets, inventories, income taxes, share-based payments, provision for doubtful accounts, and purchase price allocations.
 Actual results may differ from these estimates.
 See Note 3 for a description of significant estimates and judgments.

-These consolidated financial statements were approved by the Board of Directors on March 6, 2014.
+These consolidated financial statements were approved by the Board of Directors on March 3, 2015.
 The head office of the Corporation is located at 3600, 205 - 5th Avenue S.W., Calgary, Alberta, Canada, T2P 2V7.
 The registered office of the Corporation is located at 4500, 855 - 2nd Street S.W., Calgary, Alberta, Canada, T2P 4K7.